Container port

 Both maritime and inland container ports usually provide storage facilities for both loaded and empty containers.
 Loaded containers are stored for relatively short periods, whilst waiting for onward transportation, whilst unloaded containers may be stored for longer periods awaiting their next use.
 Containers are normally stacked for storage, and the resulting stores are known as container stacks.

-In recent years methodological advances regarding container port operations have considerably improved, such as container port design process.
+In recent years, methodological advances regarding container port operations have considerably improved, such as container port design process.
 For a detailed description and a comprehensive list of references see, e.g., the operations research literature.

+Container Port Operators

+This is a list of the world's top 10 largest container port operators in 2024 according to Lloyd's List.